MentallyFriendly/mentallyfriendly-selectbox/README.md

 ### Usage

-1. Import Custom Element:
+Import mentallyfriendly-selectbox:
 ```html
 <link rel="import" href="mentallyfriendly-selectbox/mentallyfriendly-selectbox.html">
 ```

-2. Start using it!
+Start using it!
 ```html
 <mentallyfriendly-selectbox
   label="You can all be my..."